Advance Directives (cont.)

 IN THIS ARTICLE

-Life-prolonging treatments: These procedures are not expected to cure your terminal condition or make you better.
-They generally are used to sustain life while other specific therapies are utilized to treat or cure the underlying disease.
-But sometimes these measures may become futile and only prolong the dying process.
+Life-prolonging treatments: These are procedures that are not expected to cure your terminal condition.
+They generally are used to sustain life.
 Examples of life prolonging treatments include mechanical ventilator (breathing machine), kidney dialysis, and cardiopulmonary resuscitation (CPR).

 Persistent vegetative state: This permanent coma or state of being unconscious is caused by injury, disease, or illness.
-The individual becomes unaware of her/his surroundings, and no reasonable expectation of recovery exists.
+No reasonable expectation of recovery exists.

 Must Read Articles Related to Advance Directives